bahtiyartan/troia/docs/44DateOperations.rst

 Calculating Dates
 =================

-Last day of a month is not a conststant, it depends on to the month and date due to whether year is a leap year.
-For such a kind of calculations TROIA has functions below to ease development efford.
+Last day of a month is not a constant, it depends on to the month and date due to whether year is a leap year.
+For such a kind of calculations TROIA has functions below to ease development effort.

 +-------------------+--------------------------------------------+
 |GETDATEFROMWEEK()  | Gets week and year parameter and returns   |